OliverGibbons1/Programming1Portfolio/index.md

 # Welcome to Oliver Gibbons Programming Portfolio

+In this portfolio you will see some of the projects that were completed by Oliver Gibbons in Skyline's year one programming class.

 ## Programming 1 Semester 1 Projects:

 ### OOP Calculator

 Graphics based OOP calculator.
+The calsulator was an excelent project to learn mouse detection with objects, as well as also incorporating logic.

 ![Running Calculator](https://github.com/OliverGibbons1/Programming1Portfolio/blob/gh-pages/Images/Calc.png?raw=true)